Henri Cartier-Bresson and the Discipline of Seeing

 SHOOT WITH PURPOSE

 Have you heard of the photographer’s expression, ‘Shoot and spray’?
-The term used by photographers is sometimes used to capture images quickly by aiming the camera, often in random directions, with a high rate of continuous photos to get the shot.
+The term “snap ” is sometimes used by photographers to capture images quickly by aiming the camera in random directions at a high rate of continuous shooting to get the shot.
 In my opinion, this is not the way to improve your compositions.

 Perhaps in a sports situation, this might be helpful.
-But rarely needed, It’s better to shoot with purpose.
-Just because we now capture in digital and can take hundreds of images in a minute doesn’t mean that we should.
+But rarely needed, it’s better to shoot with purpose.
+Just because we can now capture in digital and take hundreds of images in a minute doesn’t mean we should.
 Let alone the noise and distraction that is made by the sound of the shutter count.

 Photography is a craft and has to be discovered over time.
-There are no shortcuts and it’s better to shoot with determination, By slowing down your rate of capture, you can think and study composition through the viewfinder.
+There are no shortcuts, and it’s better to shoot with determination.
+By slowing your capture rate, you can think and study composition through the viewfinder.
 With time and exploring the masters, it will come subconsciously.

-I shoot with Leica gear, and throughout the last ten years have shot with the M9, M(240), M10, and now the M11 and Q3.
+I shoot with Leica gear and, over the last 10 years, have shot with the M9, M(240), M10, and now the M11 and Q3.
 These rangefinder cameras have forced me to slow down.
 The cameras have only manual exposure and manual focus, so composition is first and foremost.
-I’m not advocating to buy a Leica!
+I’m not advocating for buying a Leica!
 Go pick up any 35mm film camera, load it up with a 36-exposure roll, and try it.

 Henri Cartier-Bresson | Magnum Photos